Students at FMO

 We will begin financial modeling in the third part, where we will build a financial model for wind and solar projects for the case when SPV pays taxes.

-And, finally, In the fourth part, we will review the peculiarities of the US renewable projects and build a financial model that takes into account the tax credits available in the US, and introduce to the new source of financing called tax equity.
+And, finally, In the fourth part, we will review the peculiarities of the US renewable projects and build a financial model that takes into account the tax credits available in the US, and introduce a new source of financing called tax equity.

 Is This Course For You?